-Lifespan is taking steps to make sure our facilities remain a safe place for everyone and to reduce the risk of exposure to coronavirus COVID-19.
+As hospitalizations begin to decline and Rhode Island slowly begins the process of carefully “reopening,” we are doing the same at Lifespan.
+The safety of our patients and staff remains our highest priority.
+Lifespan has taken steps to make sure our facilities remain a safe place for everyone and to reduce the risk of exposure to coronavirus COVID-19.

 Coronavirus: What You Should Know

-While there are several strains of coronavirus, the current outbreak that began in Wuhan, China, is considered a “novel” coronavirus.
-That means it is not typical because it was transmitted from non-human animals to humans, and now it is being transmitted from human to human.
+While there are several strains of coronavirus, the current outbreak is considered non-typical because it was transmitted from animals to people, and now is being transmitted from person to person.

 - How to protect yourself and others